imma-Spring/imma-Spring/README.md

 ## About Me

-I enjoy creating projects that empower others and exploring the world of technology.
+I enjoy creating projects that others can use and exploring the world of technology.

 ## Current Status